LukasLichten/Datalink/README.md

 - when using this method of making windows api/wine back the memorymaps to `/dev/shm` you have to create them before the game
 - Otherwise you have to employ a software that constantly copied memory from the wine side to the linux side

+### Autolaunching Apps
+But we can also launch windows apps within the prefix alongside our game.
+This is useful if there isn't a linux native version of the software yet, and circumfents some issues listed above.

+The software is launched after the memory maps have been created, and before the game is launched.
+Software is launched in order (but can not garantee there is enough spacing, so using a script and launching that might be recommended).

+`taskkill` is used to gracefully shutdown the apps after the game exits (which send `w_close` to all windows of the application).
+Some apps will then hide into the tray, and will be (like stuck tasks) after 5s terminated through use of the `/f` flag.

-### Configuring Memory Maps
+### Configuring The Bridge
 The config is on a per Proton Prefix basis, located in `C:\users\steamuser\AppData\Roaming\Datalink\config.json` (although username might be different if the prefix is configured differently).

-You can use the, present in this repository, config crate `datalink-memmap-config`, which contains the structs and function for deserialzing the crate.
+You can use the, present in this repository, config crate `datalink-bridge-config`, which contains the structs and function for deserialzing the crate.
 Additionally with the `proton` feature you can use [proton-finder](https://github.com/LukasLichten/proton-finder) crate to automatically find the prefix for the game and with it the config file.